Frequently Asked Questions

 WHAT IS THE JUDGING PROCESS?

 Outside judges from the IrishAngels and Irish Entrepreneurs Networks, the ND community and other IDEA Center contacts serve as our judges.
-These individuals are experienced with entrepreneurial endeavors will evaluate the requirements at rounds 1 (Overview and optional video) and 2 (business plans).
+These individuals are experienced with entrepreneurial endeavors will evaluate the requirements at rounds 1 (Overview and video) and 2 (business plans).
 The judges will base their decisions upon the strength of the business opportunity and viability of the concept, as well as the entrepreneur's skills and strength of the management team (or the potential to attract a strong management team).
 Marketing, financial, operational, intellectual property and other considerations will also be important factors during the evaluation.
 During rounds 1 and 2, judges will evaluate each team based on the written documents provided by each team.
 Those selected for the 3rd (semifinal) round will be invited to make a 5-minute oral presentation to a panel of judges.
-These oral presentation will take place LIVE on campus on April 26; each will be followed by an intense 10-minute session of Q&A. Finalists and winning teams will be selected on the basis of both the written and oral presentations of their business plans.
+These oral presentations will take place LIVE on campus on April 29; followed by Q&A after each flight.
+Finalists and winning teams will be selected on the basis of both the written and oral presentations of their business plans.

 WHAT ABOUT FEEDBACK?

 The feedback provided by our judges is a valuable resource.
-Teams will have direct access to all feedback, and may contact judges after each round using the contact information provided on the evaluation form.
+Teams will have direct access to all feedback from Rounds 1 and 2, and may contact judges after each round using the contact information provided on the evaluation form.
 Judges may prefer to remain anonymous; however, most of our judges are delighted to discuss their feedback directly with the team.

 WHAT IS A MENTOR?